Cloudspotting-on-Mars/.github/profile/README.md

 ), part of NASA Citizen Science and Zooniverse.
 We'll update the **Announcements** section with important dates and upcoming events.
 Join our newsletter to get updates sent to your inbox.
 See recent write-ups at the [blog](https://cloudspotting-on-mars.github.io).
 Start or join [a discussion](https://github.com/orgs/Cloudspotting-on-Mars/discussions) about the project.
 Check out our repositories for analyzing Mars Climate Sounder data and identified clouds.

 ## Join Newsletter
+Send an email to [cloudspottingonmars@gmail.com](mailto:cloudspottingonmars@gmail.com) to get updates sent straight to your inbox.

 ## Blog
 Checkout the project's [blog posts](https://cloudspotting-on-mars.github.io)